suenot/bybit-docs-markdown/docs/authentication.md

 | 10003 | Invalid timestamp | Ensure server time is synchronized |
 | 10004 | Invalid recv_window | Use smaller recv_window value |
 | 10005 | Permission denied | Check API key permissions |

+For a full list of error codes and troubleshooting tips, see the [Error Codes documentation](./error-codes.md).

 ## Best Practices